o-ran-sc/pti-rtp/docs/developer-guide.rst

 1. About the INF project
 ************************

-This project is a reference implementation of O-Cloud infrastructure which is based on StarlingX, and it supports multi-OS.
+This project is a reference implementation of O-Cloud infrastructure which is based on StarlingX and OKD, and it supports multi-OS.

 * Currently the following OS are supported:

+  * StarlingX

     * Debian 11 (bullseye)
     * CentOS 7
     * Yocto 2.7 (warrior)

+  * OKD

+    * Fedora CoreOS 38

 Notes:
   * Debian based is the recommended platfrom.